SonOfJ/TheFinalestProjectEver/README.md

 ### May 19, 2019
 **Jason**
 - I created the Dot class and also a launcher which will start up the game.
 I used scanner to attempt to create a map that can be displayed in processing.
 I created a test text file with special letters that symbolize what should be at the respective locations.
 I also started to work on the directions, specifically adding what each letter in the text file map symbolizes.

+### May 20, 2019
+**Christy**
+- In class, I wrote the move and eat methods for Pacman and I also had to add extra methods to the Node class for this to work.
+I had a lot of trouble with merging branches, so I spent most of the class time trying to resolve the problems.
+I was unable to fix it, so at home, I had to delete the branch I was working in and rewrite the methods I was working on.